 Integrating psychological testing into your business’s recruitment process can yield fantastic results that nurture a more engaged workforce and find the best candidates for the role, both measuring their abilities and assessing whether they’re a culture fit.
 Measuring potential and drive among other attributes of a person, HR teams can use psychometric testing to reduce bias when reviewing candidates.

 At Thomas International, we work with your company to source new staff and identify high-potential employees already within your ranks.
-Experienced in supporting businesses to strengthen their recruitment efforts along with helping to shape their internal development programs, we offer a range of psychological assessments including a general intelligence assessment to analyse aptitude, emotional intelligence and workplace personality testing to assess someone’s approach to their work.
+Experienced in supporting businesses to strengthen their recruitment efforts along with helping to shape their internal development programmes, we offer a range of psychological assessments including a general intelligence assessment to analyse aptitude, emotional intelligence and workplace personality testing to assess someone’s approach to their work.
 Incorporating these assessments into your HR practice can provide valuable insights about your team. #

 Psychological Testing Principles

 We use five Psychological Testing Principles to develop our assessments ensuring they offer value to businesses.